KHN190/khn190.github.io/_posts/2018-11-14-enemy-design-in-binding-of-issac.md

 <img src="/images/isaac/3.jpg" alt="" width="640px"/>

+But if you look more closely, Peep's eyeballs move in a programmed pattern.
+They are not aware of their opponents.

 Ideally a cooperation happens when two different enemies are aware of each other and thier abilities may crash together causing "[Emergency](https://en.wikipedia.org/wiki/Emergence)".
 In this case, 1 + 1 is greater than 2, two enemies behave more complex than a single one.
 This can be achieved using [Swarm](https://en.wikipedia.org/wiki/Swarm_intelligence), or a centralized AI.

 However, in Isaac Rebirth the enemies are usually not aware of each other.
 There's no centralized coordinator, nor swarm of ants.
-Peep's eyeballs also move in a pre-program pattern, I didn't notice their awareness of each other.
 I believe adding enemy cooperation will make this great game even more fun.

 **Conclusion**.
 Cooperation needs awareness of a companion.
 Enemies that are able to cooperate increase depth of gameplay.
 While cooperation is not a common design in action games.